 The wife now has a choice.
 She can respond by either “turning toward” or “turning away” from her husband, as Gottman puts it.
 Though the bird-bid might seem minor and silly, it can actually reveal a lot about the health of the relationship.
 The husband thought the bird was important enough to bring it up in conversation and the question is whether his wife recognizes and respects that.

 People who turned toward their partners in the study responded by engaging the bidder, showing interest and support in the bid.
 Those who didn’t—those who turned away—would not respond or respond minimally and continue doing whatever they were doing, like watching TV or reading the paper.
 Sometimes they would respond with overt hostility, saying something like, “Stop interrupting me, I’m reading.”

 These bidding interactions had profound effects on marital well-being.
-Couples who had divorced after a six-year follow up had “turn-toward bids” 33 percent of the time.
-Only three in ten of their bids for emotional connection were met with intimacy.
+Couples who had divorced after a six-year follow-up had “turn-toward bids” 33 percent of the time.
+Only three in 10 of their bids for emotional connection were met with intimacy.
 The couples who were still together after six years had “turn-toward bids” 87 percent of the time.
-Nine times out of ten, they were meeting their partner’s emotional needs.
+Nine times out of 10, they were meeting their partner’s emotional needs.

 * * *

 By observing these types of interactions, Gottman can predict with up to 94 percent certainty whether couples—straight or gay, rich or poor, childless or not—will be broken up, together and unhappy, or together and happy several years later.
 Much of it comes down to the spirit couples bring to the relationship.
 Do they bring kindness and generosity or contempt, criticism, and hostility?